Vice President for Enrollment Management

 - Manage marketing to student prospects, applicants and admitted students;

-- Oversee Institutional Effectiveness to analyze, leverage and report market, enrollment and other institutional data;
+- Collaborates with Institutional Effectiveness to analyze, leverage and report market, enrollment and other institutional data;

 - Work effectively with Student Affairs in designing and implementing a full complement of support services to enhance the out-of- classroom experience and extend student learning at Columbia College Chicago;